Heart Transplant Waiting List

 We also encourage your child, if able, to participate in the Cardiac Center's pre-transplant exercise program, led by Stephen Paridon, MD, director of the Exercise Physiology Laboratory.
 Appropriate exercise before transplantation can help speed recovery afterwards.

 A major problem affecting the availability of hearts for transplant is that these organs cannot come from living donors.
 Neither donor nor recipient can live with only a segment of a heart.
-Therefore, people in need of a heart transplant must wait for the death of a person who generously decided to share his/her organs.
+Therefore, people in need of a heart transplant must wait for the death of a person who generously decided to be an organ donor.

 Availability of donors for heart transplantation is also affected by the size of the child needing the transplant.
 For instance, an adult donor heart cannot be transplanted into an infant because the infant's chest is simply too small to accommodate the large organ.
 Children must wait for an appropriately sized organ to become available.